 According to the report “At the same time, the crew from E451 made their way back up the stairs from the basement to the front door.
 The entire foyer area was engulfed in flames at this time.
 Another crew was spraying water through the front door which allowed the crew from E451 to jump through the flames and out the front door.
 The injured fire fighter who fell into the basement felt the water and saw the fire darken down.
 She stood up and once again encountered extreme heat conditions which immediately melted her face piece.
 She turned away from the fire and pushed her way through debris created from the collapse and made it into the next room of the basement.
 She saw a window and could hear crews operating at the rear of the structure.
 She was able to make her way to the rear of the structure where the crews assisted her out through the windows.”

-In light of recent testing and the constant discussion of exterior streams supposedly pushing fire and that if exterior streams are used we will steam victims to death.
-I thought who better to ask than someone who was actually in a basement that flashover and an the opposite end of an exterior fire stream that was applied.
-Firefighter Jo Brinkley-Chaudior was very kind to relive this incident and answer my questions.
+In light of recent exterior stream testing and the constant discussion about how exterior streams will supposedly pushing fire and that they will steam victims to death.
+I thought who better to ask than someone who was actually in a basement that flashover and on the opposite end of an exterior fire stream that was applied.
+So I asked Firefighter Jo Brinkley-Chaudior who was very kind to relive this incident and answer my questions.

 1) In the report it states that theE451 crew lost water and had to make their way through a wall of flame and another crew outside was spraying water in the front door area.
 Do you feel that any fire was pushed on you?

 2) You received burns from this incident along with other serious injuries.
-Where any of your burns steam burns and did the temperature increase with the exterior hoseline application?
+Were any of your burns steam burns and did the temperature increase with the exterior hoseline application?

 Answer: ” No I wasn’t steam burned from any water from the hoseline my burns happened when the flashover happen and it was my sweat inside my gear that flashed.
 And no the temperatures never increased because of the exterior hoseline water application.”